ansuz/hyperbot/README.md

   + what characters should be dropped from the end of a nick
 * debug
   + enable debugging in the irc module
+* floodProtection
+  + keep your bot from flooding the channel
+  + set to true to enable
+* floodProtectionDelay
+  + flood delay, default 1000

 ## What the bot does